 - Professional licensure

-- Applicant should be active as a Registered Nurse in FL (out-of-state applicants will need to obtain FL licensure as a RN upon admission to the program)
+- Current licensure as a Registered Nurse in FL (out-of-state applicants will need to obtain FL licensure as a RN or have a license that is from a compact state upon admission to the program)

 - Copy of actual RN license required